tomotools/tomotools/README.md

 - **update**: Automatically pulls the most recent version from GitHub and runs ```pip install --upgrade``` on it.

 ## Dependencies
-tomotools depends on commands from MotionCor2, IMOD, and AreTomo for full functionality.
+`tomotools` depends on commands from MotionCor2, IMOD, and AreTomo for full functionality.
+IMOD should be in PATH.
+MotionCor2 and AreTomo can either be in PATH as `motioncor2` or `aretomo` respectively, or set using the envar `MOTIONCOR2_EXECUTABLE` or `ARETOMO_EXECUTABLE`.

 ## Installation
 We suggest installing tomotools into its own conda / mamba environment.